Wick000/electronicHealthProject/README.md

 This is the Homepage.

-![Doctor Profile with OASH API dropdown](client/src/assets/SS2.png) This is Doctor Profile page with OASH API dropdown.
+![Doctor Profile with OASH API dropdown](client/src/assets/SS2.png) This is the Patient Profile page.

+## Link
+For the link to the Deployment [Click Here](https://electronichealthproject-buwb.onrender.com/)!

 ## Usage
     1. Login with email and password.